gen-js/generator-genjs/README.md

 # How-to create a project for GenJS

+# Install

 Install yeoman and generator-genjs :
 ```
 npm install -g yo generator-genjs
 ```

+# Create a new project with a GenJS project

+We create a project which contains the generated files.
+This project contains a subproject called 'genjs' which contains the templates and the model to generate the files.

 Create a directory with the name of your project :
 ```